Iapetus-11/Villager-Bot/README.md

 ### Setting up Villager Bot
 1. `git clone` Villager Bot, and `cd` into the `Villager-Bot` directory.
 2. create a PostgreSQL database, and use the execute the contents of `setup.sql` to create the necessary tables.
-3. make a new file called `secrets.json` and fill in the fields based off the `secrets.example.json` file.
+3. make a new file called `secrets.json` and fill in the fields based off the `secrets.example.json` file.\
-4. edit the cluster and shard counts in `villager-bot/data/data.json` to be 1 and 1.
-5. use [poetry](https://python-poetry.org) to install the required dependencies with `poetry install`.
+4. use [poetry](https://python-poetry.org) to install the required dependencies with `poetry install`.
-6. run the bot with either `villager-bot.bat` or `villager-bot.sh`.
+5. run the bot with either `villager-bot.bat` or `villager-bot.sh`.